 He was also a contemporary of the prophet Daniel who had been deported to Babylon years earlier, and Ezekiel's prophetic ministry was mainly to the Jews who had been taken into captivity.
 His ministry was also concurrent with Jeremiah's ministry who was called to prophesy to those left behind in Jerusalem, and both the ministries of Ezekiel and Jeremiah were mutually complimentary.

-In his vision, Ezekiel saw a storm approaching from the north with flashing fire and bright lights.
-He saw something like metal, glowing in the midst of the stormy fire and then he saw four winged creatures... each having human form with feet like a calf's hoof, and these heavenly beings gleamed like burnished bronze.
-He described the facial appearance and the strange movements of these 'other-worldly' beings, each of which had four faces - like a lion, an ox, a man, and an eagle.
+In his vision, Ezekiel saw a storm approaching from the north, with flashing fire and bright lights.
+He saw something like metal, glowing in the midst of the stormy fire.
+Then he saw four winged creatures, gleaming like burnished bronze, each having human form with feet like a calf's hoof.
+He described the facial appearance and the strange movements of these 'other-worldly' beings, each of which had four faces; like a lion, an ox, a man, and an eagle.

-He compared their swift movement with bolts of lightning and was amazed at the appearance of their beautifully fashioned, sparkling wheels, which were covered over with eyes - and Ezekiel said that the life of these creatures appeared to be in the wheels!
+He compared their swift movement with bolts of lightning, and was amazed at the appearance of their beautifully fashioned, sparkling wheels, which were covered over with eyes.
+Ezekiel said that the life of these creatures appeared to be in the wheels!
 After a lengthy description of these astonishing living beings, Ezekiel's attention was grabbed by what appeared to be a throne above the heads of these magnificent creatures.